-The nine quarter cumulative provision for loan and lease losses was estimated at \$43.8 billion and consists of projected loan loss net charge-offs of \$30.6 billion and an increase in the allowance for loan and lease losses (ALLL) of \$13.2 billion.
+The nine quarter cumulative provision for loan and lease losses was projected at \$45.2 billion and consists of projected loan loss net charge-offs of \$33.5 billion and a net increase in the allowance for loan and lease losses (ALLL) of \$11.7 billion.
+Per the Federal Reserve's instructions, we did not reflect adoption of accounting standard No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (CECL) over the forecast horizon.